-when LS.
-Fator Catell
+Am LS.
+Fator Chill

 2. THE 10 GUIDING PRINCIPLES OF FABER-CASTELL - THE SUPREME VALUES FOR ALL ASPECTS OF THE COMPANY

 Faber-Castell's core strategies are defined by its board of directors and implemented by all worldwide subsidiaries.
 The values by which all decisions and targets are ultimately governed are the "10 GUIDING PRINCIPLES".
 These guidelines are designed to make the company an innovative, competitive and profitable brand in the global writing, drawing and creative design market.